b-ptiste/operational-reseach/README.md

 Once the MIP is described, the solver will execute a branch-and-bound algorithm to solve it.
 We are given a method to build a branch-and-bound, this method is based on the Schrage algorithm.

 The goal of this project is to realize optimized versions for MIP and branch-and-bound.
+Then in a second time, we compare the performances of the two methods.
+For the branch & bound we also study the effect of the way to proceed nodes : `depth first search`, `breadth first search` and `best first search`.

 Then we will propose an efficient and exhaustive visualization with Plotly.
-Then in a second time, to compare the performances of the two methods.
+Each node contains its status, the current optimal value ...

 ![image](image/affiche_dynamique.jpg)

+We finally made a visualization of the results in the form of a Gantt chart.

 ![image](image/diag_gantt.jpg)